embedthis/expansive/README.md

 # Embedthis Expansive

 Expansive is a static site generator.
-It is written in Ejscript, and is about 10 times faster than most other static site generators.
+It is written in Ejscript, and is blazing fast.

 Licensing
 ---